intuit/QuickBooks-V3-PHP-SDK/README.md

 Examples
 --------
 Under the /src folder, there is a directory called "_Samples".
-You can find working examples for PUT, GET, QUERY, and UPDATE QuickBooks Online API Entities.
+You can find working examples for PUT, GET, QUERY, and UPDATE QuickBooks Online API Entities there.
+If you have any other questions or need technique support, feel free to create a ticket @ https://help.developer.intuit.com/s/contactsupport or Email me: Hao_Lu@intuit.com